-It is important to note that, for income tax purposes, there are court cases that state that the donor must recognize gain where the donee pays the tax or where payment is made from the gifted property.
-Gain is realized by the donor for income tax purposes to the extent the gift tax paid by the donee exceeds the donor’s basis for the property.
+It is important to note that, for income tax purposes, the Supreme Court has held that if the done pays the gift tax or where the payment is made from gifted property, the donor must recognize income taxable gain.
+The amount of gain recognized is the difference between the gift tax paid and the donor’s basis for the property.
 It is as if the donor sold the property for an amount equal to the gift tax, realized a gain, and then gave the remaining value of the gift property to the donee.

 Restrictions on the Use or Disposition of Property

-Value is affected by restrictions placed on the donee’s use of, or ability to dispose of, the property received.
-The general rule is that most restrictive agreements do not fix the value of such property, but often have a persuasive effect on price.
+The value of property received by gift is affected by restrictions placed on the donee’s use of, or ability to dispose of such property.
+Although as a general rule, the most restrictive agreements do not fix the value of such property, they often have a persuasive effect on price.
 For example, a donor gives stock to his daughter subject to an agreement between the corporation and its shareholders.
-Under that agreement, the corporation is entitled to purchase those shares at their book value, $30 per share, upon the retirement or death of the stockholder.
+Under that agreement, the corporation is entitled to purchase those shares at their book value, $30 per share, upon the retirement or death of the shareholder.

-Does the existence of a restrictive agreement fix the value of the shares at book value?
-After all, in the example, no buyer would pay more than $30 a share while the restriction is operative.
-But if the stock has use values other than sale values (for example, if the stock paid dividends of $10 a year) it may have a fair market value in excess of $30.
-On one hand, the corporation’s option right to purchase the stock at $30 a share limits the fair market value, but on the other hand use values, such as the right to receive dividends, increase the fair market value.
-How much the use values increase the fair market value is largely dependent on how much time is likely to pass before the corporation has an opportunity to exercise its option and on the probability of the corporation’s exercising its option at that time.
+As set forth in the above example, does a restrictive agreement fix the value of the shares at book value?
+Obviously, no buyer would pay more than $30 a share as long as that restriction was in effect.
+But if there is value to the stock other than sale values (for example, if the stock paid dividends of $10 a year) it may have a fair market value in excess of $30.
+On one hand, the corporation’s option right to purchase the stock at $30 a share limits the fair market value, but on the other hand the right to receive dividends increases the fair market value.
+How much the dividend flow increases the fair market value of the stock is largely dependent on how much time may pass before the corporation is able exercise its option and on the probability that the corporation would in fact exercise it.

-In the example above, a court would probably state that the existence of a restrictive agreement would not fix the purchase price, since the circumstances requiring purchase (retirement or death) do not exist at the date of the gift.
-But the existence of the agreement itself is likely to have a depressing effect on the market value of the stock and result in a discounted gift tax value.
+In the example above, a court would probably hold that the existence of a restrictive agreement would not fix the purchase price, since at the time of the transfer the donor was alive and not yet retired.
+But the existence of the agreement itself is likely to have a depressing effect on the market value of the stock and should result in a discounted gift tax value.
 (However, see discussion of IRC Section 2703 in Chapter 40 and IRC Section 2704 in Chapter 59 regarding restrictions that may be disregarded when valuing property.)

 Transfers of Large Blocks of Stock

 Another principle that applies, to some degree, to both lifetime and deathtime gifts is the so-called blockage rule.
 The blockage rule is not based on forced sale value.
 Instead, it attempts to value gifts of large blocks of stock based on the price the property would bring if the stock were liquidated in a reasonable time in some way outside the usual marketing channels.
-The marketability (and therefore the value) of a massive number of shares of stock may have a lower value than the current per share market value of the same stock, because of the depressive effect if the block is dumped on the market all at once.
+The marketability (and therefore the value) of a massive number of shares of stock may have a lower value than the current per share market value of the same stock, because of the depressive effect a block of stock would have on the market if sold all at one time.
 The utility of blockage evaluation is diminished, and may be inapplicable, when a large block is divided among a number of donees or when gifts are spread over a number of tax years.

 Valuation of Mutual Fund Shares